UnexomWid/69420/README.md

 # When does the program stop?

-The program will stop when random people will ask me to fix their broken printers just because I'm a programmer.
+The program will stop when random people will stop asking me to fix their broken printers just because I'm a programmer.

 That is, never.